 MA, ATR-BC, LPC

 Lauren is a Licensed Professional Counseling and a Registered, Board Certified Art Therapist.
-She provides individual, child, adolescent and family therapy.
+She provides individual adolescent and adult therapy.
 Her areas of expertise include anxiety disorders, depression, grief & loss, self-esteem issues, relational conflict, sleep disturbances, active duty military, veterans, medically fragile clients and chemical dependency.
 Additionally, Lauren has experience and enjoys supporting clients in the LGBTQ+ community, specifically transgender clients and those in transition.
 Lauren earned her M.A in Art Therapy from The George Washington University.
 She brings a creative and nurturing atmosphere to her work to allow clients to feel supported in their journey to wellness.
 Her trauma-focused master’s program and previous work in a variety of mental health settings have provided her with a well-rounded clinical

 Kelley is a Registered, Board Certified Art Therapist who specializes in adults, children, and adolescents.
 Kelley earned her M.A. in Art Therapy from Drexel University in Philadelphia and has worked for 15 years in behavioral and mental health, providing care to adults and children of all ages.
 Throughout her art therapy career, she has acquired training in Dialectical Behavioral Therapy (DBT) and Psychodrama and has presented at National Conferences on topics of Art Therapy and Mindfulness.
 She is passionate about women’s issues and conducts community workshops focused on Prenatal/Perinatal/Postnatal Anxiety and Depression, Traumatic Labor Experiences, Infertility, and Miscarriage/Infant Loss.
 Processing these issues allows women to improve